aleclarson/lodge/README.md

 foo('test') // => '[2018-06-28T20:03:48.892Z] foo: test'
 ```

-All loggers inherit the prefix of the main logger, but can also have their own prefix at the same time.
+Loggers created by the `create` or `debug` method will inherit the prefix of their ancestors.

 Loggers created with the `debug` method have a default prefix of their identifier with a dark gray color.